Making stock data easier to scan

 Introduction

-In this case study, I'll talk about the process of designing one of RAFA's main features: Ticker Pages, and how I managed to simplify valuable AI insights and data on stocks, ETFs and crypto to avoid cognitive overload.
+In this case study, I'll talk about the process of designing one of RAFA's main features: Ticker Pages, and how I managed to simplify valuable AI insights and data on stocks, ETFs, and crypto to avoid cognitive overload.

 What we needed